minhtrietcancode/donkey-kong-game/README.md

 - Physics-based gameplay with platforms and gravity
 - Multiple game screens: home, levels, and end game

-## Assumption
-- With the bonus score for time left, I will assume that when mario finish level 1 and then come to level 2, the current score for player will also be added with the bonus score of time left of level 1, and then when player finish level 2, they will still get the bonus score for time left in level 2 in the same way with level 1 bonus score
-- When timeout, I assume that player lost, as here in the description, it said that Mario will win if shoot donkey 5 times by bullet or touch donkey with hammer, so when timeout, I will assume it to be a lost condition and show the lost screen
-- And for the score when timeout, I will display the score user got for what they got, as timeout is not a position where Mario death, so I will not show a lost screen with default score = 0 for losing condition.
 ## Author

 Minh Triet Pham